 Goldman Sachs says its third-quarter profit was flat while revenue fell sharply as trading in bonds and other securities slowed.

-Revenue dropped 20 per cent to $6.72 billion from $8.35 billion, coming in below the $7.41 billion that analysts forecast as trading in bonds, mortgage securities and currencies fell.
+Revenue dropped 20 per cent to $6.72 billion from $8.35 billion, coming in below analysts’ forecast of $7.41 billion, as trading in bonds, mortgage securities and currencies fell.